2.43: Seiin High School Boys Volleyball Team

 2.43: Seiin High School Boys Volleyball Team (2.43 清陰高校男子バレー部, Nī Ten Yonsan Seiin Kōkō Danshi Barē-bu) is a Japanese volleyball light novel series written by Yukako Kabei and illustrated by Aiji Yamakawa.
 Shueisha have published five volumes in three seasons since March 2015 under their Shueisha Bunko imprint.
 A manga adaptation with art by Yamakawa has been serialized in Shueisha's josei manga magazine Cocohana from July to September 2018.
 An anime television series adaptation produced by David Production aired from January to March 2021, on the NoitaminA block.

 "2.43" refers to the height of the net for male volleyball, 2.43 m.

+Plot

+Kimichika Haijima, a talented setter, transfers from Tokyo back to his childhood hometown in Fukui after causing an incident with his former middle school volleyball team.
+He reunites with his childhood friend Yuni Kuroba, a physically gifted player with strong jumping ability but performs poorly under pressure.
+The two play together in middle school, but after Kuroba collapses under pressure during a crucial tournament match, a conflict forms between them and they become estranged.

+Both later enroll at Seiin High School and join the boys' volleyball team, where they are reunited alongside teammates including the determined captain Shinichirou Oda and the tall vice-captain Misao Aoki.
+As the team trains and competes in prefectural tournaments, Haijima works to rebuild his partnership with Kuroba and help him overcome his mental weaknesses so he can become the team's ace.
+Together, the Seiin team aims to defeat the dominant teams in Fukui Prefecture and qualify for the Spring High National Tournament.